 Developmental Disability Registry (DDR) Identity (ID) Card

 Caregivers of persons with developmental disabilities are often concerned about the safety and well-being of their wards.
 The Developmental Disability Registry (DDR) Identity (ID) card was introduced with the aim of helping them integrate into society and live independently to the best of their ability.
-The information on the card will help members of the public identify and extend appropriate assistance to them, giving caregivers a better peace of mind.
+The information on the card will help members of the public identify and extend appropriate assistance to them, giving caregivers better peace of mind.

 Click here for more information on DDRID.

 Resources and Support

 - Caregiver training conducted by Agency of Integrated Care (AIC)

 - Information regarding hiring of Foreign Domestic Workers

 - Resources on before and after school care services